jkrayer/peruggia/README.md

 - and then the app would need Permissions...

 _(Vincent Peruggia famously stole the Mona Lisa from the Louvre in 1911.)_

+## TODO

+Fix note formatting.
+HTML is being extracted but I would like it not to be.